 We are committed to helping you both online and on campus.

-Even though there will be a lot of changes to both class schedules and student life, the Center for Student Success is available to help make the transition as easy as possible.
-Our advisors will be available both in person and online.
+Even though there have been a lot of changes to both class schedules and student life, the Center for Student Success is available to help make the transition as easy as possible.
+Our advisors are available both in person and online.

-Learn about updates to the fall semester, class formats and schedules, advising, tutoring services, accommodations, tips and tricks for learning, managing time, and more.
+Learn about updates to academic year, class formats and schedules, advising, tutoring services, accommodations, tips and tricks for learning, managing time, and more.

 The continued public health concern for COVID-19 can bring out feelings of worry, uncertainty, and stress.
 Set up an appointment with our Counseling and Psychological Services.

 Online Learning Resources